 Financial support for the Bioethics Program is available through institutional and federal sources.
 Prospective students are encouraged to apply to the program so that their eligibility for financial support can be determined.
 For more information, see here

 The MA in Bioethics program begins review of applications for fall enrollment on January 15 and accepts application after this date on a rolling basis.
-There is a priority deadline of November 1 for spring enrollment.
+Applications received after May 31st will be considered for spring enrollment.
+The application deadline is November 1 for spring enrollment.

 Financial support for the Bioethics Program is available through institutional and federal sources.
 Most students receive substantial financial support.
 The tuition rates set for the Graduate School of Arts & Sciences form the cost basis for the program and can be found here.

 Wake Forest University and Wake Forest University Health Sciences employees also may be eligible for tuition concession.
 Prospective students are encouraged to apply to the program so that their eligibility for financial support can be determined.
 For more information, see here.

 Applicants to the Graduate School are ordinarily required to have taken the GRE within the past 5 years.
 The GRE requirement may be waived for Master of Arts in Bioethics applicants who meet certain criteria.
 Determination of eligibility for waiver is made by the Bioethics Program Admissions Committee.
 Applicants seeking waiver of the GRE requirement should send a request along with a current curriculum vitae or resume to Vicky Zickmund

 .
 The Admissions Committee may request more information before making a decision.
 Waiver requests should be submitted in time for prospective students to take the GRE if necessary.

 Waiver of the GRE requirement does not guarantee admission to the program.

 A list of our faculty members can be found here.